kathan-majithia/dinphil/README.md

 correct, then the philosopher will start eating.
 </div><br>
 <div>In case a philosopher is eating and wants to think, it will be changed
 directly.
-But if left and right philosophers are hungry, then again condition will be checked for an empty fork and based on the condition 2
+But if left and right philosophers are hungry, then again the condition will be checked for an empty fork, and based on the condition 2
 They will be allowed to eat.
 </div>
 <h3>Key Components</h3>